stART on the Street: Food, Art, Music & More comes to Worcester on Sunday 9/17!

 Bands & Street Performers

-You’ll see our Street Performers, as well as the beginning of the hundreds of artist booths.
+You’ll see the Street Performers, as well as the beginning of the hundreds of artist booths.
 Heading toward Elm Street you’ll see several area non-profits on the sidewalk, as well as The Scott Riccuiti Memorial Stage in Elm Park, which traditionally hosts the largest music acts found in the festival.
 The Elm Street intersection with Park Ave is home to a number of area non-profits and interactive features, as well as the Elm Street Stage and its wide variety of local music.

 The Highland Street end of the festival is where you’ll find a variety of food trucks from all around New England.
 Diners either make use of the tables and chairs in this area, walk the festival as they eat, or take a seat in the shady grass of historic Elm Park.
 Park Grill and Spirits transforms into an outdoor beer garden and you’ll also find another food court and seating in the parking lot between Auto Zone and El Basha.